 A fireball crashed into the center of a formation.
 A portion of the King’s army was blasted away, leaving a crater in the center.
-Having been given some time to rest, Eryn had launched a large-scale spell upon the crowd.
-Though, even that attack had only resulted in a small portion of casualties in respect to the full army’s coverage of the field.
+Having been given some time to catch her breath, Eryn launched a large-scale spell upon the crowd.
+Though, even that attack only resulted in a small hole compared to the full army’s coverage of the field.

 “Press onward!
 Drain their stamina!
 We have far greater numbers!”
 The King continued his rally cry, which brought some life back to the wavering army.
 They, too, had committed themselves for the glory of the royal family.

-For quite some time, the three fighters continued to hold the army that tried to funnel into the only route leading to the city.
+For quite some time, the three fighters continued to hold back the army that tried to force their way into the only route forward.
 Men were thrown up into the air, lives were lost in a blink of an eye, and many looked on in anticipation of when the deadlock would be broken.

-Though hundreds of men had already sacrificed their lives to their king, they were holding onto the belief that their contribution, however insignificant it may have been, would pile on top of the individuals facing against them.
+Though hundreds of men had already sacrificed their lives to their king, they were holding onto the belief that their contribution, however insignificant it may have been, would weigh down the individuals facing against them.
 All they needed was to chip away at their enemies’ strength and vitality, believing that their fall was inevitable.

-After all, their army had overwhelming numbers.
-All it took was a single moment of exhaustion, a single act of hesitation, and a single belief of doubt for the powerful foe to stumble.
+After all, their army had thousands.
+All it took was a brief moment of exhaustion, a single act of hesitation, and a lingering sense of doubt for the powerful foe to stumble.
 The mob mentality that infected the King’s army convinced them to dive in towards their deaths.

-In a way, this mindset was working.
-There was no way for a mere three fighters, however high-leveled as they were, to hold back against an onslaught of stampeding men.
-They were completely occupied by those within their reach and had to conserve their battle potential for the long haul.
+In a way, they were successful in their goal.
+There was no way for a mere three fighters, however high-leveled as they were, to hold back an onslaught of stampeding men.
+They were only capable of striking those within their reach and had to conserve their battle potential for the long haul.

 Some men managed to sneak by and leap through the fire wall, where they met the second line of defense – the Valkyrie board riders and the inexperienced militia equipped in cheap gear.

-At first, only a few soldiers made it through, which were easily dispatched by the magic knights as they whizzed by and attacked with their magic while fortifying the gap in the barrier.
-However, the flow of people breaking through was getting thicker by the minute.
+At first, only a few soldiers made it through, which were easily dispatched by the magic knights as they whizzed by and slung their magic.
+However, the flow of people breaking past was getting thicker by the minute.
 Eventually, enough of the army had rushed through to form a cohesive line of their own, keeping the board riders from surrounding them.

 Several of the board riders started retreating, seeing that their attacks were no longer nearly as effective.
 This gave the invading army more reason to cheer as they marched forward towards the clearly inferior citizens.